 What is there to do in West Africa anyway?

 That’s kind of a stupid question really.
 Anywhere with this many cultures, climates and shear land area is going to have plenty to see and do.
 You’ll get specifics in the stories or tips category, along with the country guides, but here are some basics:

 West Africa is not the place for wildlife – Unless you are interested in birdwatching (and West Africa is indeed a great place for this), the region is not a top destination for wildlife.
 One notable exception is the Pendjari Nature Reserve in northern Benin.
 Also, there are at least 1-2 worthwhile wildlife attractions in almost every country, and most parks are nowhere near as crowded as those in East and Southern Africa.
 By the way, did you know that you can see chimpanzees in Mali?

-Culture is West Africa’s greatest asset – Hundreds of languages spoken, countless musical styles, specific local customs like “joking cousins” (a hilarious system in certain countries of insulting people based on their family names), strong communities and plenty of good things to eat.
+Culture is West Africa’s greatest asset – Hundreds of languages spoken, countless musical styles, specific local customs like “joking cousins” (a hilarious system in certain countries of insulting people based on their family names that’s also used to strengthen the social fabric and defuse tensions), strong communities and plenty of good things to eat.
 Travel slowly and you’ll find it easier to appreciate the culture here.
 Learn a bit of the local language.
 See some music.
 Drink a few beers in a maquis.
 Lounge with a family in their living room after a big lunch.